realmcu/HoneyGUI/doc/en/widgets/gui_text.md

 ### Create Text Widget

-To create a text widget, you can use [gui_text_create(parent, filename, x, y, w, h)](#gui_text_create), The coordinates on the screen and text box size have been identified after create.
+To create a text widget, you can use [gui_text_create(void *parent, const char *name, int16_t x, int16_t y, int16_t w, int16_t h)](#gui_text_create), The coordinates on the screen and text box size have been identified after create.
 These attributes also can be modified whenever you want.

 ```{Note}
 The size of the text box should be larger than the string to be shown; out-of-range text will be hidden.